 There will be markings on the floor 6 feet apart for the people to line up to receive Holy Communion.
 Please follow the direction of the ushers.

 The Eucharist will be distributed according to diocesan guidelines that ensure safety.
-The priest will provide additional directions during Mass.

 The church will be cleaned and disinfected after each Mass, and we need to begin that process immediately after Mass.

 11:00 Mass will be live streamed on our Facebook page for anyone who does not want to attend in person.
 Please do not come to Mass if you have any symptoms of illness.
 If you are older than age 65, have a compromised health condition or caring for the sick in any way, please consider very carefully if it is wise for you to come.

 Many people have asked if they can have a candle lit in Most Holy Trinity Church for their special intentions.
 The answer is yes!
 Please click here to purchase your candle.
 Our staff will place your candle in the church, light it for you, pray for you and email you a photo.

 The parish office is open Monday – Thursday 9 a.m. to 5 p.m. and Friday 9 a.m to 12 noon.

 The clothing room is open from 1 – 3 p.m. on Tuesdays and Thursdays for clients.

 Our legal clinic is temporarily closed.
 We are working to establish video or phone conferencing between our lawyers and clients in need.
 Please stay tuned for updates.